 Soloist in the New York premiere of the orchestral version of Britten’s Lachrymae, Ms. McCarty has performed numerous world premieres, including works by Daniel Pinkham, Tibor Serly, Jerome Rosen, Marjorie Merryman, Elizabeth Vercoe and Martin Amlin.
 Her research of viola repertoire has been published in Strad, Symphony Magazine, Strings, American Viola Society Journal and American String Teacher and she is a contributing author to the book Playing & Teaching Viola, published in 2005 by American String Teachers Association.
 She has given master classes throughout the U.S., as well as in Canada, Venezuela, Australia and Spain, and her translated articles have appeared in Korean and Dutch string teaching publications.
 Former assistant principal violist of the Boston Symphony Orchestra, Ms. McCarty teaches viola and professional orchestral audition preparation online, and is a faculty member of the InterHarmony Music School.
 Her former students are employed in professional orchestras, chamber ensembles, university and pre-college faculties worldwide.

-Singer, soloist, and director Amy Nelson has had a lifelong involvement in music.
+Amy Nelson, singer, soloist, and director, has had a lifelong involvement in music.
 An accomplished soprano, she has performed in venues from Vienna, Austria to Carnegie Hall.
 She participated in both the Metropolitan Opera Auditions and the Bel Canto Competition, where she was a quarter-finalist.
 Amy has performed with the Madison Opera, Madison Savoyards, Hartford Players and the Festival Choir of Madison.
 As a soloist with the Festival Choir, Ms. Nelson performed in the prestigious Ost-West Musikfest in Austria, the first choral performance ever invited to the event.
 For the Hartford Players Amy has sung lead roles in musicals including Oklahoma and Guys and Dolls, and also directed Godspell.
 Amy has studied with Lois Fisher, Julia Faulkner, Kitt Reuter-Foss and Joseph Martorano.
 She now makes her home in New York State’s Adirondack Mountains, where she teaches music and is a familiar recitalist and performer.

 Brian Donat is a full time freelance cellist who moved to Rochester after ~10 years of living and working in the Adirondack region of NY.
 An alum of Houghton College and the Meadowmount School, he keeps busy by teaching privately and performing with anybody who will have him – orchestras, musicals, weddings, ballets, chamber concerts, choirs, churches, etc. When he’s not playing cello, he can usually be found playing outside – hiking, running, xc skiing, or biking.
 He lives in Webster with his wife, Jolene, and their two four-legged “children.”